BND Hamburger Icon

 Toast Setup

-We like that setting up your POS system with Toast is straightforward.
-After signing your contract, a Toast Onboarding Consultant will reach out to schedule a kick-off call.
-During the 30-minute call, you’ll review the onboarding process and determine a timeline for implementing the POS system.
+We like that setting up a POS system with Toast is straightforward.
+After signing your contract, a Toast Onboarding Consultant will reach out to schedule a 30-minute kick-off call.
+During the call, you’ll review the onboarding process and set a timeline for implementing the POS system.
+Your consultant will confirm your hardware list, and it typically takes seven to 14 days for your hardware to arrive.

 Toast Customer Service

 Toast’s customer service options are on par with many competitors we reviewed.
-As a Toast customer, you can access 24/7 customer support via phone, email or live chat.
-We like that service options are available for all customers, regardless of their plan tier.
+As a Toast customer, you can access 24/7 support by phone, email or live chat.
+We like that these support channels are available to all customers, regardless of plan tier.
+The company also offers training videos, free tools and templates, and troubleshooting assistance.

 Toast Drawbacks

-The biggest drawback to using Toast is that you must use its payment processing services and can’t opt for a third-party payment processor.
-This means businesses must accept whatever fees Toast charges, which might be higher than other payment processing services.
-If compatibility with third-party payment processors is a dealbreaker for your restaurant, check out our review of Revel, which integrates with third-party payment processors like First Data, Heartland and Worldpay.
+• No third-party payment processing: Toast’s biggest drawback is that you must use its payment processing services and can’t opt for a third-party payment processor.
+This means businesses must accept whatever fees Toast charges, which might be higher than those of other providers.
+If you prefer a POS that allows third-party payment processing, check out our review of Epos Now.

 Methodology

-When researching the best POS systems for hardware, we looked at hardware durability, accessories, look and feel and options.
+When researching the best POS systems for hardware, we looked at durability, available accessories, hardware variety, and overall design and aesthetics.
 Additionally, we evaluated crucial POS features restaurants need, including digital and mobile ordering and stellar customer service.
 When evaluating Toast, we compared the platform’s offerings and services to more than a dozen other POS systems.
 Our research helped us determine where Toast stands out among competitors and where improvements are needed.

-Mobile POS systems like Toast are convenience game-changers for eateries of all sizes, from full-service restaurants to food trucks.
-Check out our restaurant equipment checklist to determine what else you’ll need.
+Restaurant mobile POS systems like Toast are a great option for establishments of all sizes, from full-service eateries to food trucks.
+Check out our restaurant equipment checklist to determine what else you'll need to get started.

 Toast FAQs